chrisbodger/veincam2019/Administration/meeting-minutes/week-4/Tuesday Week 4 19-03-19.md

 * The goal of comprehension/understanding of the code has been achieved.
 * Development mode currently working; originally was only working for a Microsoft system.

-### Technical Leadership Program
+## 2. Technical Leadership Program
 * Josh and Chris attended on the 18/03/19.
 Salient points include:
   * Maintaining a clear value proposition.
-  * Group collaboration; to be done when Audits begin.
+  * Group collaboration; to be done when Audits begin with shadow teams.
   * Evenly distributing work amongst group members.
   * Team performance and weaknesses.
 Currently we struggle to change things due to the amount of code being overwhelming.
 Aim to reduce/simplify the number of files being used.